 Rooftop gardens and green roofs provide a space where individuals can have some contact with nature in a place that it might be hard to come by, such as a large city.
 According to studies done in Landscape and Urban Planning Journal, “Nature experiences, including walking, relieve anxiety and negative effects of stress in adults and are associated with greater emotional well-being in children.”
 Non-profit organizations, such as Come Alive Outside, work with healthcare, public health, outdoor recreation and landscape profession partners to help get people outdoors in communities across North America.

-Here are some additional benefits of rooftop gardens and green roofs:
+Additional benefits of rooftop gardens & green roofs:

 What Goes into Building a Rooftop Garden?

-There are many factors to consider when constructing a green roof.
+There are many factors to consider when constructing a green roof or rooftop garden.
 Here are some of the largest:

 Getting Materials in Place

 The first and main factor when installing a rooftop green space is getting material into position for the job.
 In most cases this is accomplished using a crane or telescopic forklift (depending on how many floors the building contains).
 Safety is very important in this process, so only having the most qualified personnel with proper training and certifications is of the highest importance.

 Rooftops are often uneven surfaces that require specialized materials to make them an inviting outdoor living space.
 Six to 7 layers aid in waterproofing the area and protecting the building.
 Rooftop pavers are placed on a pedestal system to allow leveling of the space over the top of drainage and HVAC systems.
 Many of these pavers include the reflective quality required for LEED certification and to satisfy green-roof initiatives.

 Plant selections should be made with careful consideration.
 If your rooftop is lacking in shade, plant material should be full-sun friendly.
 Since limited growing space is available, plants should be those that thrive without having to root deeply.